 Natural Selection and Genetic Drift

-The inadequate climatic changes, natural resources, predators, competition, etc., are amazing challenges given by the nature to select the fittest.
+The inadequate climatic changes, natural resources, predators, competition, etc., are amazing challenges given by nature to select the fittest.
 The one which has more inherited adaptations will have more chances of survival and others won’t flourish.
 The one which is selected by nature grow, reproduce and a new population will arise at the cost of others.
-Thus, we can conclude that ‘survival the fittest’.
+Thus, we can conclude that during the course of evolution there is ‘survival of the fittest’.